 Delta and gamma measure the movement of stock prices.
 Delta is represented as either long or short.
 Vega measures the volatility of the stock.
 Vega is also represented as either long or short.
 Theta measures time decay.
 Theta is represented as either positive or negative.

 There is risk associated with trading option spreads.
 To reduce your risk of loss, get advice from an option spread trader who has both experience and success in the market.
-Call Chuck Hughes today at #(866)661-5664 or Get more Information to reduce your risk of loss and maximize your potential for profit in the options trading market.
+Call Chuck Hughes today at (866) 661-5664 or learn more to reduce your risk of loss and maximize your potential for profit in the options trading market,